jasonhemann/21FA-CS4400/syllabus.md

 I expect you to attend each lecture.
 Your attendance is a prerequisite for a substantial portion of the course's grade.
-I expect students to attend every class and remain in class for the duration of the session.
+I expect students to attend every class and remain in class throughout the duration of the session.
 Your absence or tardiness will impact your ability to achieve course objectives which could hurt your course grade.
 An absence, excused or unexcused, does not relieve a student of any course